 The Illuminati sought to dispel religious superstition and elevate the minds of members through discussion groups.
-Politics and religion were never appropriate topics.
+However, politics and religion were never appropriate topics.
 Meanwhile, behind the scenes, a different agenda may have been pursued, one that advanced the leaders to greatest influence.
 It is typical to shield evil desires with displays of noble intentions.
 A primary goal could have been the unification of Germany.

 The founder, Adam Weshaupt, may have been a master intelligence agent, an orphan raised by Jesuits who rose to a leading role in a Jesuit-owned university, holding a position formerly held only by Jesuits.
 In hindsight, it seems possible he was a secret Jesuit agent holding down the fort while the most visible members of the society sought refuge in Russia for a few years.
 He did have a major influence on the development of the occult initiatory societies, as well as the Golden Dawn, the OTO, the Nazi SS, Communism and the terrorist Weather Underground that destroyed the counterculture movement in America.

 Germany did unite thanks in large part to the Knights of Joachim.
 Records show that several of their members were also inside the Illuminati, most notably Count von Kollowrat-Krakowsky.
 But other members were Freemasons and/or Rosicrucians.